Fort Fairfield (CDP), Maine

 Fort Fairfield is a census-designated place (CDP) comprising the main village within the town of Fort Fairfield in Aroostook County, Maine, United States.
 The population of the CDP was 1,825 at the 2010 census, out of a population of 3,496 for the entire town.

 Fort Fairfield is named for John Fairfield, 13th and 16th governor of Maine.

 Geography

-The Fort Fairfield CDP is located at (46.767933, -67.832413), along the Aroostook River near the center of the town of Fort Fairfield.
+The Fort Fairfield CDP is located along the Aroostook River near the center of the town of Fort Fairfield.
 U.S. Route 1A, Maine State Route 161 and Maine State Route 167 intersect at the center of the CDP.

 According to the United States Census Bureau, the CDP has a total area of 7.9 sqkm, of which 7.6 sqkm is land and 0.3 sqkm, or 3.82%, is water.